 a.
 Nail Trimming:

 Trim your dog’s nails with a pet-friendly nail clipper or grinder.
-Be cautious not to cut too close to the quick to avoid bleeding.
+To avoid bleeding, do not cut too close to the quick.
 If you need clarification on the appropriate length, seek guidance from your veterinarian or a professional groomer.

 b.
 Reward System:

-Make nail trimming a positive experience for your dog by rewarding them with treats and praise.
-Associate the trimming process with positive reinforcement to make it less stressful for your pet.
+Reward your dog with treats and praise to make nail trimming a positive experience.
+Associating the trimming process with positive reinforcement will make it less stressful for your pet.

 c.
 Professional Help: